cialowicz/RandomHashBenchmarker/README.md

 Overview
 --------

-A Python tool which is useful for benchmarking a computer's CPU power.
+A Python tool which may be useful for benchmarking.
 Spawns one random hash computation process per CPU core.

 Usage
 -----